 Available on the album ‘Disgraceful’ via Food Records

 The brainchild of multi-instrumentalist Kate Holmes, TECHNIQUE were a female interpretation of PET SHOP BOYS crossed with NEW ORDER’s post-punk edge.
 The usual Hague poptastic trademarks were present on ‘You & Me’ and while not a hit in the UK, it was in the Far East via a cover version by COCO LEE.
 TECHNIQUE were booked to support DEPECHE MODE in Europe but when singer Xan Tyler went left, DUBSTAR’s Sarah Blackwood was recruited… that duo morphed into CLIENT…

 Available on the mini-album ‘Pop Philosophy’ via PopTones

 A-HA You Wanted More (2002)

-A-HA were undergoing a career renaissance following their comeback album ‘Minor Earth:Major Sky’.
+A-HA were undergoing a career renaissance following ‘Minor Earth:Major Sky’.
 Stephen Hague produced four tracks on the follow-up ‘Lifelines’, the best of which was ‘You Wanted More’.
 Morten Harket had actually worked with Hague previously on a cover of ‘Can’t Take My Eyes Off Of You’ for the ‘Coneheads’ soundtrack.
 So with A-HA’s lush melancholic pop drama, the artistic union with Hague was particularly apt.
-Harket hit his marvellous falsetto in the chorus while a MOBY-esque gospel sample added a strangely retro-contemporary twist.
+Harket hit his marvellous falsetto in the chorus while a gospel sample added a strange twist.